marymacmurray/weteach/README.md

 * Ruby version: ruby 2.6.4

-* Configuration:

-  Make sure you have rails and bundle installed.
+* Configuration (Make sure you have rails and bundle installed):

 <br></br>
   1. `cd` into the repo
   2. `bundle`